plattysoft/Leonids/README.md

 * _ParticleSystem(Activity a, int maxParticles, Bitmap bitmap, long timeToLive, int parentViewId)_
 * _ParticleSystem(Activity a, int maxParticles, AnimationDrawable animation, long timeToLive, int parentViewId)_

+And another constructor that receives a parent viewgroup and drawable for use in places where it is not practical to pass a reference to an Activity

+* _ParticleSystem(ViewGroup parentView, Drawable drawable, int maxParticles, long timeToLive)_

 ### Configuration

 Available methods on the Particle system for configuration are: